Trump clashes with reporters as he defends coronavirus record

 US president attacks media as government delays in dealing with pandemic highlighted

-US president Donald Trump speaks about the coronavirus in at the White House on Monday.
-Photograph: AP

-Donald Trump’s war with the media intensified last night as he accused the “fake news” of misrepresenting his record on the coronavirus.
+Donald Trump’s war with the media intensified on Monday night as he accused the “fake news” of misrepresenting his record on the coronavirus.

 In a rancourous White House briefing, Mr Trump repeatedly clashed with reporters.
 In an unprecedented move, he ran a video reel of collated media clips and audio which trumpeted his handling of the crisis.
-The opening clip led with the phrase “the media minimized the risk from the start,” transitioning into a collation of soundbites, some of which were selectively edited.
+The opening clip led with the phrase “the media minimised the risk from the start”, transitioning into a collation of soundbites, some of which were selectively edited.

 Amid accusations that the video clip resembled a campaign ad, most of the main cable news networks in the United States cut away from the press conference, but resumed coverage when the discussion moved to an update on the coronavirus strategy.
 Fox News ran the press conference in its entirety.